 Family members are critical partners in the development and well being of their students.
 Whether entering college for the first time or transferring from one school to another, having support from home helps students succeed at RIT.
 The Parent and Family Programs office provides programming, communications, and support to parents and families of RIT students.
 By providing information about resources and the student experience, we hope that families will know how to direct students when issues arise, and will understand how parents and family members can support their student’s personal, academic, and professional growth.

-Family members are invited to participate in our Family Orientation program, which is separate from our Freshman Orientation and Transfer Orientation programs (you will not go through Orientation with your student).
+Family members are encouraged to participate in our Family Orientation program, which is separate from our Freshman Orientation and Transfer Orientation programs (you will not go through Orientation with your student).
 Family Orientation is designed to introduce you to your student's academic program, the resources and services at RIT, and other new RIT families.
-The program schedule is available here and you will receive a hard copy when you check in for Family Orientation.
-In addition, we will provide you with a Family Survival Guide that contains a plethora of information, useful tips, and contact numbers.
+The schedule and registration for Family Orientation will be available in June.

 Along with Family Orientation, please connect to the Parent and Family Programs office with these additional resources: